The Saïd Foundation

 Key Takeaways for Grant Writers

-• No public application for organizational grants: The Saïd Foundation operates through trustee-selected partnerships rather than competitive grant rounds.
-Organizations should contact the Foundation directly to discuss potential partnership before submitting any proposals.
+• No public application for organisational grants: The Saïd Foundation operates through trustee-selected partnerships rather than competitive grant rounds.
+Organisations should contact the Foundation directly to discuss potential partnership before submitting any proposals.

-• Individual scholarships have clear process: If seeking funding for individual students from Syria, Jordan, Lebanon, or Palestine, the scholarship program has a well-defined annual application cycle with August-October timeline.
+• Individual scholarships have clear process: If seeking funding for individual students from Syria, Jordan, Lebanon, or Palestine, the scholarship programme has a well-defined annual application cycle with August-October timeline.

 • Strong Middle East focus: The Foundation's primary geographic priority is the Levant region (Syria, Jordan, Lebanon, Palestine) with emphasis on Syrian humanitarian crisis and refugee support.